Roshel Senator: History

 In January 2023, Canada announced an aid package to Ukraine worth $90 million CAD (US$67.3 million) for 200 Senators.
 That same month, the Interior Minister of Tuzla Canton in Bosnia and Herzegovina announced that it had acquired four Senators for police use.

 By 10 July 2023, defence-blog.com reported that 550 Senators have been delivered to the Ukrainian Armed Forces.
 By 3 September 2024, it has been visually confirmed that 16 units were destroyed, 10 damaged and 4 were captured by Russian forces On 21 October 2023, Ukraine took delivery of another batch of Senators, having a total of 750 Senators.
 Roshel Senator vehicles were seen in active use as part of the August 2024 Kursk Oblast incursion.
-As of 4 March 2025, 56 Senators has been destroyed, damaged or captured by Russian forces.

 On 21 December 2023, the 1000th Senator was delivered to the Ukrainian Armed Forces.
 By March 2025 Roshel had delivered 1700 Senators to Ukraine.
 90% of these were financed by foreign governments, including Ukraine.
 The remaining 10% were donated by Canada.
 A single vehicle cost around $600,000.
 120 Senators were being built per month by a workforce of 500 full-time employees.

+On 8 November 2025, RAM MRAP models of the Roshel Senator were delivered from Canada to Haiti for the Haitian Army to fight against the gangs.

+As of December 2025, according to the website Oryx, 176 vehicles have been documented to have been destroyed, damaged or captured in service.
+The Russian website Lost Armour likewise contains 188 destroyed or damaged vehicles, as well as 12 captured vehicles.